helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 - named parameter binding, including one named parameter used twice
 - positional parameter binding in repository parameter order
 - generated binding of reference parameters as typed SQL `NULL` values
-- generated mapping of the `Type` record
+- generated mapping of the `PokemonType` record
-- mapping of a joined row to a `Pokemon` that contains a nested `Type`
+- mapping of a joined row to a `Pokemon` that contains a nested `PokemonType`
 - generated key retrieval for inserts and row count handling for updates and deletes
 - explicit query selection for a primitive `long` count result
 - local JDBC transactions that combine a type lookup with an insert or update

 ### Repository Behavior and Execution Inference

-`PokemonRepository` and `TypeRepository` are declarative JDBC repositories.
+`PokemonRepository` and `PokemonTypeRepository` are declarative JDBC repositories.
 Every operation in both repositories declares its SQL with `@Jdbc.Statement`.

 Helidon infers query execution for methods that return `List`, `Optional`, or record types, including methods annotated